 Social anxiety treatment

-Reducing the number of situations that are avoided and 2) changing the anxious thinking that typically occurs in these situations.
-Exposure is a helpful tool to help patients reduce the number of situations they avoid.
-Exposure also lowers the anxiety they experience in those situations.
+Reducing the number of situations are avoided is a key part of what it takes to overcome social anxiety.
+How does CBT help people do that?
+In part, it accomplishes that by using a technique called situational exposure.
 Exposure typically involves working with your CBT therapist to find a social situation that is challenging for you, but not overwhelming.
-You are then encouraged to willingly enter this situation using some of the CBT skills you have learned in treatment, which will help you manage the anxiety in a healthy way.
-Eventually these social situations become less and less anxiety-provoking.
+You are then encouraged to willingly enter this situation using some of the skills you have learned in treatment.
+These skills will help you manage the anxiety in a healthy way.
+Over time, exposure lowers the anxiety people experience in the previously avoided situations.
+The situations become less and less anxiety-provoking.